Flying High in Bird Heaven: MSTR, PSUS, ETF

 And stereotypically, the audiences for structured notes are like more willing to listen to the story that the bank tells than like, you know, the hedge funds who come to the bank for a trade.

-And so the structured notes was this is a nice like risk sync and
+And so the structured notes was this is a nice like risk sink

-yeah as a former derivative structure, like he's just right.
+As a former derivative structure, he's just right.

 Instead of buying some weird buffers around your stock exposure, just buy less stock.
 It's a better trade.